Goodreads is the world’s largest site for readers and book recommendations. Their mission is to help people find and share books they love.

 - Find out if a book is a good fit for you from our community’s reviews.

 Project Gutenberg offers over 57,000 free eBooks.
 Choose among free epub books, free kindle books, download them or read them online.
-You will find the world’s great literature here, with focus on older works for which copyright has expired.
+You will find the world’s great literature here, with a focus on older works for which copyright has expired.
 Thousands of volunteers digitized and diligently proofread the eBooks, for enjoyment and education.

-is an online catalog of authors and books for those of us who love to read fiction.
+Fantastic Fiction is an online catalog of authors and books for those of us who love to read fiction.

 Track your favorites

-FF is unique in that the website is centered round authors rather than books.
+FF is unique in that the website is centered around authors rather than books.
 Each author has their own page so you can see at a glance everything they have written in the order in which they were published, plus any new or forthcoming books.

 See what’s new